Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Introduction

-Some recent work have been proposed to extract discriminative localization from \cls tokens.
+Few recent work have been proposed to extract discriminative localization from \cls tokens.
 In particular, TS-CAM~\cite{gao2021ts} has been proposed to leverage localization in transformers, where the average of all \cls tokens is multiplied with a semantic-aware map to produce the final activation map.
 Since TS-CAM averages an abundance of class-agnostic attention maps, it is prone to localization error by including non-discriminative regions.
 Additionally, maps from earlier layers attend to background regions, as shown in Fig.\ref{fig:dino_last_head}(a).
 Therefore, accumulating all maps introduces noise in the final activation map that can reduce the model's localization accuracy.
-In addition, different transformer-based methods have been proposed\cite{bai2022weakly, chen2022lctr, gupta2022vitol, su2022re}. \cite{bai2022weakly} propose a spatial calibration module to capture semantic relationships and spatial similarities.
+Different transformer-based methods have been proposed \cite{bai2022weakly, chen2022lctr, gupta2022vitol, su2022re}. \cite{bai2022weakly} propose a spatial calibration module to capture semantic relationships and spatial similarities.
 Similarly, ViTOL \cite{gupta2022vitol} proposes to incorporate a patch-based attention dropout layer into the transformer attention blocks to improve localization maps. \cite{chen2022lctr} proposes a relational patch-attention module to enhance local perception quality, and to retain global information. \cite{su2022re} introduces a mechanism to suppress background regions and focus on the target object.
-All these methods are unable to minimize loss over a generated activation map, limiting their ability to fully cover an object, and force us to search for an optimal threshold.
+All these methods are unable to minimize the loss over the localization maps as they solely focus on classification tasks, limiting their ability to fully cover an object while requiring a search for an optimal threshold.